coxjack/PandasChallenge4/README.md

 * How is the school summary affected?
-	- The only school affected in the per school summary is obviously Thomas High because it is the only school that had adjustments to it's totals.
-There was a small change in their passing scores.
+	- The only school affected in the per school summary is obviously Thomas High because it is the only school that had adjustments to student's grades.
+There were small changes in their passing scores.
 Passing math scores went down .1 percentage points, passing reading scores went down .3 percentage points and overall passing scores went down .3 percentage points.

 	  - Original Per School summary